Blood flow to scalp is THE number one thing in healthy hair growth - The Hair Fuel

 The length of your hair depends largely on the length of anagen – or growth – stage, of your hair growth cycle.
 However, at the cornerstone of these processes lies blood flow in scalp: the transportation system for the oxygen and nutrients to the hair follicle.
 Different factors can affect the blood supply to your hair follicles, from lifestyle choices, products you use and don't use, nutrition and genetics.

-We look closely at the relationship between blood flow, hair growth and hair loss attempting to answer the question if increasing blood supply to scalp – to the hair root helps hair growth.
 Numerous studies support the view that better scalp blood flow leads to better hair and reduction of hair loss, we examined this relationship below and summarised the research done in that field over the last few decades including more recent years.
-Knowing the mechanics and biology of scalp blood flow better equips you in understanding your hair in your hair growth journey helping you reach your goals faster.

 Anatomy of hair follicle